 - Bags – There are strictly enforced restrictions on the size of bag you can bring into Auschwitz I (30 x 20 x 10cm).
 Lockers are available.

 Where to stay when visiting Auschwitz

 Although there are a few local hotels, the majority of people visit Auschwitz as a day trip from Kraków.

-There are places to stay in Kraków to accommodate all budgets.
+There is no shortage of places to stay in Krakow, accommodating all budgets.
 Here are a few options.

 - 4 Days in Kraków: The Perfect Itinerary

 - Discover The Royal Road: A Kraków Walking Tour

 - 6 Reasons for Spending Christmas in Krakow, Poland